mimians/Darsh/README.md

 - Start node backend
 > npm run start

+- Where to run?
+> You need a local server (Locally in dev), VPS or Dedicated server.

 ## Stacks
  | Smart contract | Frontend | Backend | Design | Cloud services |
  |--|--|--| -- |--|